zawakin/tree2md/README.md

-# Context CLI: Tree Command with Code Blocks
+# Context CLI: LLM-Friendly Tree Command with Code Blocks

 `context-cli` is a command-line tool that scans a given directory and outputs its structure in Markdown format, including both files and directories.
 It can also display code files (e.g. `.py`, `.go`) as Markdown code blocks, making it easier to review project files at a glance.